NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/mcp_server.md

 # NetApp DataOps Toolkit MCP Server for ONTAP

-The NetApp DataOps Toolkit Traditional MCP Server is an open-source server component written in Python that provides access to Traditional DataOps Toolkit through the Model Context Protocol (MCP).
+The NetApp DataOps Toolkit MCP Server for ONTAP is an open-source server component written in Python that provides access to Traditional DataOps Toolkit capabilities through the Model Context Protocol (MCP).
 The server provides a set of tools for managing NetApp ONTAP storage systems, including volume creation, cloning, snapshot management, and SnapMirror relationships.

 >[!NOTE]
 >This MCP server uses the stdio transport, as shown in the [MCP Server Quickstart](https://modelcontextprotocol.io/quickstart/server), making it a "local MCP server".